 In addition to retinol serving as an anti-aging ingredient, it can also do wonders for acne-prone skin.
 In fact, retinol (tretinoin) was originally only prescribed to those with acne.
 Upon extended topical usage, the anti-aging benefits were discovered.

-Dr. Shelley Fox, a board-certified dermatologist at Upper Westside Dermatology in New York, says that benzoyl peroxide is an excellent retinol alternative for those seeking acne treatments.
+Dr. Shelley Fox, a board-certified family nurse practitioner who specializes in dermatology at Upper Westside Dermatology in New York, says that benzoyl peroxide is an excellent retinol alternative for those seeking acne treatments.

 “Benzoyl peroxide can be purchased in many over-the-counter preparations of various concentrations from 2% to 10%.
 Similar to retinoids, benzoyl peroxide has keratolytic effects, meaning it helps to shed the outer layer of the skin, giving a clean, refreshed sensation.
 It also has the ability to kill bacteria,” says Dr. Fox.
 “Unfortunately, it doesn’t quite compare to retinol for anti-aging effects because it has a completely different mechanism of action at the cellular level.”